 LDSOs will include Independent LDSOs.

-The PEG consists of volunteer industry experts requested by ELEXON and appointed on an ad-hoc basis.
+[HK]The PEG consists of volunteer industry experts requested by Elexon and appointed on an ad-hoc basis.

 Steps 3.1.7- 3.1.10 may be repeated on request of the PrA as long as this does not prejudice the timescale in 3.1.11.